 "Salvation came through the Cross."

-During Lent, we follow the Stations of the Cross every Friday at 7 p.m.
+This Holy Week, we will follow the Stations of the Cross on Good Friday at 7 p.m.

 Poverty LunchCome, let us share . . . a simple lunch of soup & bread.
 Sunday March 26, 2023 after 11:00 Mass.
 ClickTouch for details.